Unformat Hard Disks/USB Drives with Ease Recovery

 Generally, the high-level format is a process to remove saved data from a storage device, and reset the file system for a specific purpose in Windows or Mac computer.
 The popular file systems are NTFS and FAT32.

-Ordinary people can directly execute a high-level formatting on their own by using Windows File Explorer, Disk Management, or CMD format command.
+Ordinary people can directly execute a high-level formatting on their own by using Windows File Explorer, Disk Management, or the CMD format command.

-So what to do when you formatted the wrong device and how to unformat the drive?
+So, what do you do when you format the wrong device, and how do you unformat the drive?
 For a Mac user, you may refer to Unformat Mac Hard Drive for help.
 Windows users can follow the guidance below to safely unformat your drive and bring back all their files immediately.

 What to Do When You Formatted a Wrong Drive